Irreversible entropy production, from quantum to classical: Conclusions

 Compared to the approach of Eq.~\eqref{Qgen_Sigma}, the historical formulations of Clausius, Carnot and Kelvin (Sec.~\ref{sec:Why}) were much more pragmatic, stating the 2nd law solely in terms of heat and work, which are palpable quantities.
 But although pragmatic, their scope is much less evident at first sight.
 For instance, demonstrating that the different principles are equivalent requires complicated constructs, involving thermal machines operating in different ways~\cite{Fermi1956}.

 A more general statement of the $2^{\rm nd}$ law thus comes at the expense of introducing the notion of entropy.
 At the thermodynamic level, entropy is defined as an abstract function of state, with the property that changes in entropy for reversible processes, close to equilibrium, satisfy $\Delta S = Q/T$, where $Q$ is the heat exchanged.
 The $2^{\rm nd}$ law can then be formulated as ``the entropy of the universe never decreases''.
-For instance, if the universe is comprised of a system and a bath, which interact and exchange an amount of heat $Q$, then $\Delta S_S +\Delta S_E \geqslant 0$.
+For instance, if the universe is comprised of a system and bath only, which interact and exchange an amount of heat $Q$, then $\Delta S_S +\Delta S_E \geqslant 0$.
 If, in addition, the bath is kept close to equilibrium, then $\Delta S_E = Q_E/T$ and the 2nd law becomes $\Delta S_S + Q_E/T \geqslant 0$, which is Eq.~\eqref{intro_sigma_clausius}.
-For this reason, in the classical context the entropy production $\Sigma$ is often stated as representing the change in entropy of the universe.
+For this reason, historically the entropy production $\Sigma$ was often stated as representing the change in entropy of the universe. { The same reasoning also appears in other contexts, such as Boltzmann's famous $H$-theorem.
+For instance~\cite{Tolman1938} analyzes the scenario of an isolated gas (the universe) where the molecules may undergo collisions with each other, described phenomenologically using Boltzmann's equation.
+The entropy, in this case, is given in terms of the gas' phase space density.
+And, as a consequence of the choice of rules used for describing the collisions, it always increases. }

 A natural question, then, would be to ask whether one can carry over this interpretation of $\Sigma$ to the microscopic realm.
 This could be called a \emph{top-down} approach, where one starts with a macroscopic principle and then adapt it to the microworld.
 And it is opposite of the \emph{bottom-up} approach we have followed in this review, where we started with a fully microscopic definition of $\Sigma$, in terms of information-theoretic quantities, from which the classical principles emerged as particular cases.